playtron-os/playtron-sdk/node/README.md

 ### `class Manager`

 - `showKeyboard(): Promise<void>`
-  Returns the wallet address from the user’s Playtron wallet.
+  Requests the OS to show the virtual in game keyboard.

 - `hideKeyboard(): Promise<void>`
-  Signs a message via the wallet UI.
+  Requests the OS to hide the virtual in game keyboard.

 - `openBrowser(url: string): Promise<void>`
-  Open browser to a URL.
+  Requests the OS to open browser to a URL.

 - `closeBrowser(): Promise<void>`
-  Close the browser.
+  Requests the OS to close the browser.

 ---